Dumonvil/VotePam/README.md

 **Required Must-have Stories**

 - [x] User can login with id and firstname
-- [ ] Used will be able to select a candidate he wants to vote
+- [x] Used will be able to select a candidate he wants to vote
 - [x] Users will be able to see all the information about it when logged in
 - [ ] Users will be able to see all the candidates it has voted for
+- [ ] Used can vote for the candidate he wants

 **Optional Nice-to-have Stories**